trinitrotoluene/DiscordBotTemplates/README.md

 ```
 dotnet new --install DiscordBotTemplates
 ```
 2. Navigate to a directory you'd like to create the project in.
+The (Discord.Net, Minimal) template is used in this example.
+Swap it out with a different shortname as required.
 ```
 mkdir MyNewProject
 dotnet new dnet